stevecook23/cat-it/README.md

 ## Upcoming features
 + Hard Mode - there are various options for making this harder, such as moving where the icons are (rotating them around and giving some warning to the player that this is happening); adding a fifth, sixth, etc icon; or chaining two or more actions together before requiring input from the player.
 These are all potential upgrades for this game.
-+ High Scores - as depicted above, a table of high scores would be a good feature to have.
++ High Scores - a table of high scores would be a good feature to have.
 Unfortunately, during creating this project, that high score table was not within the scope of this project.
 Instead, I focused on saving just the player's most recent high score in local storage.
 However, it would make an excellent extension for ths project in the future.

 ## Technology
 + This website was made in its entirety using Visual Code Studio